 Multiple changes are also in the works for the Cinnamon Spices addons repo.
 These include updating authentication, rating system, and comments for better sync with Facebook and Google.

 The team will maintain the Spices along with their original developers.
-They have kicked outdated themes and extensions from the repo and updated the popular ones to be compatible with Cinnamon 3.4.
-Also, the Cinnamon Spices website has been revamped as part of an effort towards quality.
+They have kicked out old themes and extensions from the repo and updated the popular ones to be compatible with Cinnamon 3.4.
+Also, the Cinnamon Spices website has received a makeover as part of an effort towards quality.

 Further, Linux Mint 18.2 includes a new set of high-quality desktop backgrounds.
-The default DVD burning utility doesn’t come along with the ISO but it can found in the repo if you need it at some point.
+The default DVD burning utility Brasero doesn’t come along with the ISO but it can found in the repo if you need it at some point.
+While using the apt package manager, you can flag a package as being installed manually or automatically using markauto and markmanual commands.

-You can read our announcement post about the release of Linux Mint 18.2 Beta where you’ll find the download links.
+You can read our announcement post about the release of Linux Mint 18.2 where you’ll locate the download links.

 If you have something to add, drop your thoughts and feedback.